The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Summary

 Consistent with recent observations \citep{Reines20}, zoom-in cosmological hydrodynamical simulations show that about 50\% of MBHs in dwarf galaxies are not located in the centers of their hosts.
 In this paper, we examine the dynamical histories of these MBHs and analyze the likelihood of detecting them.

 MBHs form in very low-mass halos ($10^8-10^9$\msun) and nearly always form centrally.
 These MBH host galaxies undergo mergers with more massive dwarfs (often {\em not} hosting an MBH) during their evolution.
 This merger perturbs the matter in both galaxies, but often results in the MBH host being tidally disrupted by the larger galaxy.
 The remains of the original MBH host thus join the components of the larger dwarf's stellar halo, where the MBHs are seen wandering.
 However in one case out of eight, the black hole does form off-center and remains so, and thus it is possible that a small fraction ($\sim 10$\%) of off-center MBHs are not due to perturbations from mergers.
+Indeed, factors other than those described here may also contribute to wandering MBHs in dwarfs, such as perturbations from merging subhalos \citep{Boldrini20} or gravitational recoil \citep[e.g.][]{Blecha11}.

 The combination of dwarfs exhibiting cored density profiles and low stellar densities results in long dynamical friction timescales.
 As a result, the MBHs which enter galaxies via mergers do not sink to the center within a Hubble time.
 The most likely off-center MBH hosts are galaxies with larger stellar masses (i.e. more likely to have acquired a smaller galaxy in a merger) and smaller MBH masses (resulting in weaker dynamical friction forces).